EdWorkingPapers

 The Unintended Cost of Distance Learning: An Analysis of Child Maltreatment

 … Education personnel play a crucial role in identifying and reporting child maltreatment.
 However, school closures … variations in remote learning instructional weeks in the United States during the 2020-21 school year.
 Utilizing … instruction experienced fewer screened-in allegations of school-aged children, but a higher substantiated …Education personnel play a crucial role in identifying and reporting child maltreatment.
 However, school closures amid COVID-19 pandemic disrupted this vital reporting system.
-I causally investigate how remote learning influenced trends in child maltreatment reports and risks, leveraging county-level variations in remote learning instructional weeks in the United States during the 2020-21… more →
+I causally investigate how remote learning influenced trends in child maltreatment reports and risks, leveraging county-level variations in remote learning instructional weeks in the United States during the 2020-21 school… more →

 The Role of State Education Regulation: Evidence from the Texas Districts of Innovation Statute